 Tag Archives: termite control

 Termites are serious pests, especially soil-dwelling species.
-While the process of termite treatment is fairly simple, some questions may be more confusing than others.
+While termite treatment is fairly simple, some questions may be more confusing than others.
 Whether a treatment is effective or not depends on your specific situation.
-However, if you suspect that termite activity has affected your property, contact Gilbert Termite Treatment service.
+However, if you suspect that termite activity has affected your property, contact the Termite Treatment service.

 Depending on the extent of an infestation and the level of protection you choose, termite treatment may cost from $200 to $500 per year.
 However, if you have a large home with extensive termite damage, the cost can rise to thousands of dollars.
 Termite treatment costs can also vary depending on the size of the infestation and the recommended prevention methods.
 For a basic termite treatment, it can cost as little as $200 and be effective against small colonies.